ulic75/qwik-examples/lucia/username-and-password/README.md

 - `src/routes/index.tsx`: Shows user profile when signed in

 - `src/app.d.ts`: Declares the Lucia namespace as describe in their [documentation](https://lucia-auth.com/getting-started#set-up-types)

-- `.env.example`: Copy to `.env`.
-Here is stored the private github id and secret used for authentication to github.
-Refer to [Create a Github OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) for getting the required credentials.

 - `schema.sql`: SQL definitions for the creation of tables used in this example